jonelo/bashberries/README.md

             For -s adoptopenjdk.net it can be
                 openjdk8          (OpenJDK 8 with Hotspot)
                 openjdk8-openj9   (OpenJDK 8 with OpenJ9)
+                openjdk9          (OpenJDK 8 with Hotspot)
+                openjdk9-openj9   (OpenJDK 8 with OpenJ9)
                 openjdk10         (OpenJDK 10 with Hotspot)
                 openjdk10-openj9  (OpenJDK 10 with OpenJ9)